Feng Shui Earth Element Attributes

 Also sometimes written as K'un, the Kūn trigram contains three yin lines.
 On the bagua, Kūn sits in the southwest sector and is associated with the area of love and marriage.
 You will need to take compass readings in your home, room, or space to determine which is the Kūn sector affecting love, relationships, and marriage.

-To generate auspicious chi for love, marriage, and relationships in your spaces, use earth elements in the southeast sector, decorating with the earth elements and colors noted above.
+To generate auspicious chi for love, marriage, and relationships in your spaces, use earth elements in the southwest sector, decorating with the earth elements and colors noted above.
 You can also strengthen this area using elements of fire, which will feed and strengthen earth.

 You'll also see this written sometimes as Ken.
 It is the mountain trigram, and it consists of two yin lines topped by a yang line.
 On the traditional bagua, it sits in the northeast sector of any room, home, or space, which is the area affecting wisdom and knowledge.